 Then I became a Christian and shortly thereafter, a conservative Republican.
 What happened?
 My paradigm changed.
 My eyes were opened.
 I ceased being a victim.
 I stopped blaming other people for my character flaws, took responsibility, and began walking in faith and subsequently love, joy and power.
 But as I began to walk in this newness of life, I saw that I was leaving people behind.
 I was leaving my family behind.
 How could I bring them forward with me?

 Calamity has a way of making you cry out to God.
 When cancer threatened my sisters, that’s what we did, we cried out to God.
 Everyday and night we sought God in prayer.
 When the cancer disappeared, we praised.
 As my sister’s relationship with God grew, her mind began to clear and where once the word “politic” could not be raised in a conversation (and President Obama could not be criticized ), now it could, she could hear the truth and we could debate our points of view, but not secularly or with worldly arguments but with spiritual truths.
 And as we “examined the world according to God” she began to see things as God saw them and some of the things she had once found acceptable became unacceptable.
 Abortion, same sex marriage, stealing from one “class” of people and giving it to another.
 She began to see that “good” people don’t intentionally lie to achieve their own desired result.
 And they certainly don’t make promises they either have no intention of keeping or were unable to fulfill.
 The color of ones skin, became less important and God’s will became intrinsic in her decision making.
-6 months earlier, she could not conceive of NOT voting for democrat.
+6 months earlier, she could not conceive of NOT voting for liberals.
 Now, the thought of casting her vote for many of the principles the party stands for is repulsive.